hftf/roirpt/jeff-phrasing/README2.md

 Using mainstream linguistic terminology helps understand the reasons behind the system’s design.
 The algorithm itself should be based on linguistic principles.
-Something like [do-support](https://en.wikipedia.org/wiki/Do-support) should really not need to be documented in a table, since the use of do-support should already be intuitive to the user.
+Something like [do-support](https://en.wikipedia.org/wiki/Do-support) should really not need to be documented in a table, since the use of do-support should already be intuitive to the user (do what I mean).

 While tables of starters and enders are useful, tables of phrase structures are hard to remember.
 Iconic and pictorial diagrams (not just infographic – information spatially arranged into a graphic)